 Advanced cyberinfrastructure and cyberGIS; complex environmental and geospatial problems; computational and data sciences; geographic information science and systems (GIS); high-performance parallel and distributed computing; spatial analysis and modeling

-Juanita J. and Robert E. Simpson Dean of Libraries and University Librarian; Interim Vice Chancellor for Academic Affairs and ProvostMLS, School of Library and Information Science, University of Tennessee at Knoxville MA, English, University of Virginia BA, Literature, Education, Antioch College
+Interim Vice Chancellor for Academic Affairs and Provost, Juanita J. and Robert E. Simpson Dean of Libraries and University LibrarianMLS, School of Library and Information Science, University of Tennessee at Knoxville MA, English, University of Virginia BA, Literature, Education, Antioch College

 Large-scale digitization for preservation and access; digital libraries; legal issues related to digitized content; library administration